AdobeDocs/learning-manager.en/help/migrated/administrators/feature-summary/gamification.md

 This task is applicable when learners complete a particular number of competencies.
 The administrator can choose this task to encourage learners to gain as many competencies as possible.

-Possible scenarios for Upskill in competencies:
+Possible scenarios for upskill in competencies:

 1. When learner achieves one competency, they gain 100 points.
 1. When a learner achieves two competencies, they gain 300 points.